 Ashley Cavazos’ current journey to correct a long-standing wrong started months ago – while listening to a sermon at her church, St. Stephen’s UMC in Houston.
-While her efforts are focused on one neighborhood, she hopes the outcome would have a ripple effect on other areas of the city, the state and even the country.
+While her efforts are focused on one neighborhood, she hopes the outcome would have ripple effect on other areas of the city, the state and even the country.

 It was Pentecost and the 70th birthday of her church.
 It was also the first Sunday after George Floyd’s death.
-That day, the Rev. Nathan Lonsdale Bledsoe spoke about racism and how it exists even in our own backyard, including on the deed restrictions of homes in the neighborhood.
+That day, the Rev. Nathan Bledsoe spoke about racism and how it exists even in our own backyard, including on the deed restrictions of homes in the neighborhood.